tensorflow/tensorflow/tensorflow/contrib/go/g3doc/graph.md

 func (gr *Graph) String() string
 ```

-String Returns a string representation of this graph, used for debugging
+String returns a string representation of this graph, used for debugging
 proposals.

 #### Variable